ababushkin6/Interactive-Lab-Hub/Labs/Lab#2/README.md

-# IDD-Fall2019-Lab 2: Digital Timer
+# IDD-Fall 2019-Lab2: Digital Timer

 ## Part A. Solder your LCD panel